Thursday 4 February 2021

 Nine years of austerity had run down the NHS with fewer hospital beds and diminished community health provision, Councils had been starved of cash for community care and government investment in contingency planning was halted.
 Hence the warehouses full of outdated PPE, care homes that could not recruit staff and too few hospital beds to cope with a pandemic.
 What was called macho economics during George Osborne's time as Chancellor or "there is no money tree" by Theresa May had decimated public services and created a pool of outsourcing providers whose familiarity with their customers was incidental rather than fundamental.
 All the evidence shows that austerity has had the greatest impact on the poorest families and the ethnic minority communities and it is no surprise that they have been the most serious victims of Covid.

 The third reason for the government's devastating failure in responding to the pandemic is the presumption that entitlement allows certain groups and businesses to be exempt from the measures imposed on the general public.
 The entitlement is endemic in networks of the moneyed and privately educated elite that control the power in the highly polarised structure of society in the UK.
 As most of us obeyed the instructions to stay at home, only allowed ourselves an hour of exercise within walking distance of home and with no testing available, there were others whose lifestyles seemed untouched.
 Business people travelling abroad, royalty travelling between their various houses, celebrities jetting off to the sun, and premier football teams getting unrestricted testing and winter training camps in the Middle East.
 The most shameful example of exceptionalism was the failure of the PM and his cohorts to observe the guidelines as exemplified by Dominic Cumming's much-maligned trip to Durham.
-It merely confirmed that the government's exceptionalism has been the real Covid spreader and that we should know our place.
+It merely confirmed that the government's exceptionalism has been also been a Covid spreader and that we should know our place.

 No comments: